dlejeune/sd-utils/README.md

 # Scouts Digital Utilities 🛠️

+> [!NOTE]
+> I'm putting this tool out there in the hopes that it's helpful to someone else.
+I don't really have time to polish into something usable beyond a commandline tool right now.
+I was hoping to either make it a webapp or a downloadable GUI but alas.
+If you want to contribute or change anything, feel free to make a PR.

 This repo is a quick command-line wrapper around some hacky python code I wrote to parse scouts digital data into more human- (or computer-) friendly formats.
 I make no guarantees any of this works beyond my machine (classic).

 ## Installation